frithnanth/perl6-Math-FFT-Libfftw3/README.md

 installation, so it's not a substitute for a pure Perl 6 module.
 If you need a pure Perl 6 module, Math::FourierTransform works just fine.

-This module need Perl 6 ≥ 2018.09 in order to use shaped arrays.
+This module needs Perl 6 ≥ 2018.09 only if one wants to use shaped arrays as input data.
+An attempt to feed a shaped array to the `new` method using `$*PERL.compiler.version < v2018.09` results in an exception.

 ## TODO